Take the Cholesterol Quiz

 5. There's no cholesterol in peanut butter.

 True.
 Cholesterol is found only in animal products.
 Foods from plants do not contain cholesterol.
 However, peanut butter is high in fat (about 50% fat!).
 Excess fat can raise blood cholesterol levels.
+So, eat peanut butter in moderation.
+It is a good source of protein, and most fats are polyunsaturated or monounsaturated.

 6. I can lower my cholesterol level by eating more fish.